 Less

 Jim founded ADAPT with a vision to help Australia thrive commercially, now and for the future.
-To enable that, Jim leads ADAPT’s...
+To enable that, Jim leads ADAPT’s mission...
 More

 Jim founded ADAPT with a vision to help Australia thrive commercially, now and for the future.
 To enable that, Jim leads ADAPT’s mission to connect, inform and equip our local business and tech leaders.

-Leading the development of ADAPTs agenda’s and content strategy whilst also advising executive leadership teams from global technology service providers, Jim is uniquely experienced to be the voice of the end-user, the customer and the vendor.
+Leading the development of ADAPT’s agendas and content strategy whilst also advising executive leadership teams from global technology providers, Jim is uniquely experienced to be the voice of the end user, customer and vendor.

-Bringing his deep knowledge of the local market, Jim regularly presents “Know your Customer” webinars and guides the world’s largest vendors with their G-T-M and content strategies.
+Bringing his deep knowledge of the local market, Jim regularly presents on modernisation and “know your customer.”
+He guides business leaders who are responsible for developing and deploying technology strategies across their organisations and helps some of the world’s largest vendors with their go-to-market and content plans.

 Through entrepreneurial product development and a servant leader mentality with his team and clients, ADAPT grows annually with clearly differentiated value for all stakeholders.